• Skip to Content

 Appeal Instructions

-1. Attend a mandatory SAP workshop, either in-person, or online.
+1. Attend a mandatory, online SAP workshop.
 Workshop information is posted on the Financial Aid homepage.

 2. Submit the completed appeal form with a current Educational Plan*